Gerald Paul Kruse

 Gerald “Jerry” Paul Kruse was born October 22, 1948, in Omaha, Nebraska, to Ray and Ruberta Kruse.
-He lived the majority of his life on his family farm in Washington County with his parents, brother David and sister Marti.
-He attended Blair High School and graduated in 1968.
-He was a gifted football player who was chosen to participate in the 1968 Shine Bowl in Lincoln, NE.
+He lived the majority of his life on the family farm in Washington County with his parents, brother, David and sister, Marti.
+He attended Blair High School graduating in 1968.
+He was a gifted football player who was chosen to participate in the 1968 Shine Bowl in Lincoln, Nebraska.
 Post-high school, he attended Milford Trade school for welding.
 He was well known and loved in the Blair and Ft.
 Calhoun communities with an expansive network of friends.

-In 1972, he met the love of his life Nancy Lee Hannafious and the two were married on June 30, 1973.
-The two lived on the family farm located on 134th and Maple, where he raised a variety of livestock, including hogs, sheep, and calves, in addition to crop farming.
+In 1972, he met the love of his life, Nancy Lee Hannafious and the two were married on June 30, 1973.
+The two lived on the family farm located on 134th and Maple Streets, where he raised a variety of livestock, including hogs, sheep, and calves, in addition to crop farming.
 They were blessed with two sons, Ross (1975) and Brett (1980).
-In 1991, Jerry moved his family, along with his Grandfather’s house, to the farm in Washington County, where he would reside for the remainder of his life.
+In 1991, Jerry moved his family, along with his grandfather’s house, to the farm in Washington County, where he would reside for the remainder of his life.

-In 2005, Jerry retired from farming and returned to his love of trucking by buying a Peterbilt Semi to start his own independent trucking company hauling heavy agricultural equipment.
+In 2005, Jerry retired from farming and returned to his love of trucking by buying a Peterbilt Semi and starting his own independent trucking company hauling heavy agricultural equipment.
 He did this for five years before selling his truck after being recruited to be a Right of Way Agent for Northern Natural Gas.
-He loved the work and connections he made traveling across Nebraska discussing and negotiating with land owners and did this up until the collapse of ENRON.
+He loved the work and connections he made traveling across Nebraska discussing and negotiating with land owners.
+He did this up until the collapse of ENRON.
 In 2017, he grew restless and again went back to trucking, buying another Peterbilt to haul a variety of materials from Metal to Grain.

-He is preceded in death by his parents, Ray and Ruberta Kruse, and brother David.
+He is preceded in death by his parents, Ray and Ruberta Kruse; brother, David.